Home » Business Email Etiquette Articles » Stop Addressing Emails with “Dear Sir/Madam”

 Business is About the Little Efforts

 What can a business person do if they need help finding a name to address their email specifically?
-If you are serious about being taken seriously, why not pick up your smarty-phone and ask?
-Or you can email and ask who is the best person to address your inquiry by simply greeting with a “Hello.”
+If you are serious about being taken seriously, why not pick up your smartphone and ask?
+You can also email and ask who the best person is to address your inquiry by simply greeting them with a “Hello.”

 Details matter when it comes to business emails of any kind.
-And there are situations where email is not the best mode for first contact.
-Use your discretion.
+Email is not the best mode for first contact in some situations, so use your discretion.

 Make the extra effort to know who you are addressing and address them personally and professionally.
 That’s how you make a first contact that can produce results.